Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 2) waive the insurance because they have equivalent coverage.

-The charge will appear on your student account until you waive before the advertised deadline.
+The $2307 annual insurance charge will appear on your student account until you waive before the advertised deadline.
 Students must successfully complete the online waiver application to be successfully waived from this requirement.
-If you do not complete the waiver or you are not approved by the deadline of SEPTEMBER 15, 2014, you will be automatically enrolled in the plan and will be responsible for payment for the plan.
+If you do not complete the waiver or you are not approved by the deadline of SEPTEMBER 15, 2014, you will be automatically enrolled in the plan and will be responsible for the $2307 payment of the Roosevelt insurance plan.

 College of Pharmacy students must complete the waiver no later than JULY 25, 2014.